Truttle1/bf-compiler/README.md

 ## How to use

-If no version has been compiled yet, you can use the provided brainf--k compiler written in C, which can be compiled using your favorite C compiler.
+If no version has been compiled yet, you can use the provided brainf--k compiler written in C (in the tools folder), which can be compiled using your favorite C compiler.

 When the self hosting compiler is set up, the input program is read in through stdin, and the program is outputted in stdout.
 So, to create an asm file, you would do:

-`./bfcomp < game.bf > game.asm`
+`./bfcomp < examples/game.bf > game.asm`

 Compiling and running these programs has been tested on Arch Linux and on Windows 11 running Ubuntu in a WSL environment, both running on a 64 bit AMD processor (because it was just one computer).